cchudzicki-ocw-testing/24.S96-fall-2021/content/pages/readings.md

 Walters, Kadian (2016). ["'I Got What I Wanted, but How Did They Make Me Feel?'
 The Anatomy of Linguistic Discrimination in a Diglossic Situation."](https://prezi.com/th9b3nrvmmls/linguistic-discrimination/) Presentation slides from Ph.D. oral examination, University of the West Indies, 8 July 2016.

-## From Definiteness to Poetry: Doing Linguistic Work with and in Ch’ol (Guest: Carol Rose Little)
+## Session 8, part 1: From Definiteness to Poetry: Doing Linguistic Work with and in Ch’ol

+### (Guest: Carol Rose Little)

 González, Jaime Pérez (2021). ["Ethical Principles in Linguistic Fieldwork Methodologies—According to Whom?"
 (PDF)](https://scholarspace.manoa.hawaii.edu/server/api/core/bitstreams/237ce32c-6246-46f2-bb9c-5e4e967ad22a/content) in Emiliana Cruz Cruz (ed.), *Theoretical Reflections around the Role of Fieldwork in Linguistics and Linguistic Anthropology: Contributions of Indigenous Researchers from Southern Mexico* (Language Documentation & Conservation Special Publication No. 23), 131–152.